kevinhwang91/nvim-bqf/README.md

 Quickfix window default UI is extremely outdated and low level aesthetics.
 However, you can dress up your personal quickfix window:) Here is the configuration for demo:

-> This section is not `nvim-bqf` exclusive, you can use the configuration without `nvm-bqf`
+> This section is not `nvim-bqf` exclusive, you can use the configuration without `nvim-bqf`

 ### Format new quickfix